-The ABC’s of Composition Series – Part 1 the Rule of Thirds
+The ABC’s of Composition Series

 Part 1 – the Rule of Thirds

 Composition is not for the faint of heart lol.
 It is the foundation of your painting.
 It is your plan that helps you to execute what you want to say, what experience you want your viewer to have.
-I
+I am going to do a series about composition mixed in with my articles.

 There are many factors when it comes to composition; below I have listed some of the things to consider.

 - You should not divide your picture in half by placing lines or objects in the center diagonally, horizontally or vertically.
-Ex:
+Ex: your horizon line

-you should have a center of interest or focal point. - You want to lead the viewers’ eye around all the parts of your painting.
+- You want to lead the viewers’ eye around all the parts of your painting.

-- Your subject should not be facing out of the
+- Your subject should not be facing out of the image

-image - You need to make sure your viewer’s eye has areas to rest.
+- You need to make sure your viewer’s eye has areas to rest.

 - Do not have your items all the same size or equally spaced in your painting.